 - This gets worse for older drivers – over 4 in 5 motorists aged 35+ said using a sat nav or map app has diminished their sense of direction.

-- Fewer than 20% of 18-24 year olds carry a paper map in their car – and only 1 in 20 have ever used one at all.
+- 70% of 18-24 year olds don’t carry a paper map in their car – and over 1/3 have never used one at all.

 - 97% of 18-24 year olds would feel stressed if their sat nav or map app stopped working when driving to a new destination.